-BPPV is thought to arise due to the displacement of these crystal ear rocks from the maculae of the utricle and saccule of the inner ear into the fluid-filled semicircular canals.
+BPPV is thought to arise due to the displacement of these crystal ear rocks from the inner ear into the fluid-filled semicircular canals.
 With this displacement, these delicate feedback loops relay conflicting signals to the brain that can result in any symptom related to BPPV.

 How to test for BPPV?

-If your vertigo doesn’t match the above characteristics of BPPV, with episodes lasting hours to persistent and occur at rest it may indicate another inner ear issue such as an infection or fluid buildup.
-Alongside medical advice and/or medication, physiotherapy can assist with providing exercise and balance retraining.
-Once other conditions have been excluded and the subjective history fits the criteria, we would use a series of head maneuvers to diagnose the BPPV and determine which ear and semicircular canal is affected.
+If your vertigo doesn’t match the above characteristics of BPPV, with episodes lasting hours and occur at rest, it may indicate another inner ear issue such as an infection or fluid build up.
+Alongside medical advice, physiotherapy can assist with providing exercise and balance retraining.
+Once other conditions have been excluded we use a series of head manoeuvres to diagnose the BPPV and determine which ear and semicircular canal is affected.

 How to treat BPPV?

-BPPV is treated with rapid positioning maneuvers into a particular direction to move the ear rocks out of the semicircular canals and back to the inner ear, to prevent the conflicting messages being sent to the brain.
+BPPV is treated with rapid positioning manoeuvres to move the ear rocks out of the semicircular canals and back to the inner ear.
 Two techniques have been proven to be equally effective, and the cure rate is more than 95% within a few days of the first treatment, as shown by multiple controlled studies.
-We will also give you some advice on what to avoid and what to do after treatment as well as exercises to complete at home to resolve any ongoing symptoms.
+We will also give you some advice on what to avoid and what to do after treatment as well as exercises to complete at home to resolve any ongoing issues.